 To use any kind of DIY software one has to be fairly informed and know which product will be best suited for the kind of data recovery that is necessary.
 While the description of the recovery process is fairly detailed, it presumes that the user is clued in on different technical terms.
 If one or two of the steps are missed, then it can result in overwriting of data which will lead to permanent data loss.
-We spoke to 2 different Data Recovery Company in Boston to get their opinion on DIY tools, but they both declined to respond.
+Yo know more about the process we spoke to 2 different Data Recovery Company in Orlando FL to get their opinion on DIY tools, but they both declined to respond.

 It’s not advisable for new users

 Data recovery is very complicated hence doing a DIY data recovery may need some basic knowledge about your files, computer, your applications or data recovery.
 If you are new to data recovery never try to do it yourself.

 When you have a lot of data on your hard disk, then you should be careful when recovering data.
 When you make a mistake when recovering data not only will lose your data permanently but also do harm to other data that might be on your device.01

 Most of DIY data recovery software can’ t recover data from a hard disc that has been physically damaged.
 When you hear some noise from your hard drive you better search for professionals since DIY data recovery won’t work.